Davy Davy

 A boy, his sister, and their dad arrive at a shore to fish.
 The man opens a cooler and grabs a beer from the new six-pack inside.
 The boy eyes the cans from a distance, hoping to steal one.
 He asks his sister to toss him a lure from the tackle box at her feet, next to the cooler.
 She does.
 The three of them fish.

-A short time later, none of them have caught any.
+A short time later, none of them has caught any.
 Frustrated, the man decides they'll move to a new spot.
 Fumbling her words, the girl asks to stay, believing she's on the verge of a catch.
 Impatient, he insists they relocate.
 They do.
 Resettled, he opens the cooler and grabs one of the four cans inside.
 They keep fishing.

 Read More